Scroll down to APPLY! for online application

 Applications are paperless and all materials are due by the deadline.
 Submission of an application form automatically generates an email receipt to the applicant; however, this does not necessarily mean that all requirements have been met for review by Council, only that the application form was submitted and received.
 Applications that meet all requirements by the deadline are processed and reviewed by UROC within one month of the monthly submission deadline.
 Students will be notified of the decision via email after UROC has made a decision.

 After notification, recipients must sign and submit a Memorandum of Agreement and meet institutional standards in order to receive funds.
 Funding recipients will receive funds through their MyUH tuition account pursuant to institutional approval.
+In order to retain funds and avoid reversals, recipients must fulfill the receipt report requirement.

 Students seeking to apply for UROP funding must do the following by the deadline: